shinyay/doc-to-read/README.md

   > 2. Don’t Just Lift and Shift — Evolve Your Approach for a Better App
   > - You could simply translate your legacy apps to a cloud-based environment.
 But what worked on-premises isn’t going to necessarily work in the cloud.
+  > - Decomposing apps: for greater scalability, availability and flexibility
+  > - Automated infrastructure: rapid releases and continuous improvement

 ## 2022-01